-4.4.
-Ranking the impacts of human activities causing physical disturbance on seabed
+4.4 Ranking the impacts of human activities causing physical disturbance on seabed

 The physical disturbance pressure is too broad in definition to be assessed directly as there is no single parameter to be used as the metric.
 Therefore indirect methods are needed.
-The HELCOM TAPAS project has suggested that the physical disturbance is calculated by summing up normalized human activity data in each assessment unit (e.g. a grid cell).
-When developing a spatial layer of physical disturbance, this means that each activity data layer is normalized between 0-1 in the assessment area.
+The HELCOM TAPAS project has suggested that the physical disturbance is calculated by summing up normalized human activity data per grid cell.
+This means that each data layer is normalized between 0-1 in the assessment area.
 However, as it is realistic to assume that some activities cause lower pressure magnitudes than others, some of the normalized data layers also need to be weighted.
 The weight factors for this can be derived from a ranking of human activities based on literature-derived information of pressures and impacts caused by the human activities.
-Description of the spatial assessment of pressures and cumulative effects is given in the Supplementary report to the State of the Baltic Sea Report (HELCOM 2017).